crigroup/osrobotics/control/principles.md

 The Force/Torque (F/T) sensor measures the contact force between the end-effector and the wall.
-When there is no contact (Fig. 1, top sketch), the contact force is zero, thus $$f_\mathrm{sensed}=0$$, yielding $$f_\mathrm{err}>0$$.
+When there is no contact (first figure, top sketch), the contact force is zero, thus $$f_\mathrm{sensed}=0$$, yielding $$f_\mathrm{err}>0$$.
 Assuming stationary initial conditions, one has next $$x_\mathrm{err}>0$$, which implies that
 $$x_\mathrm{com}>x_\mathrm{cur}$$, which in turn makes the robot move to the right, towards the wall.

-Upon contact between the robot end-effector and the wall (Fig. 1, bottom sketch), the contact force sensed by the F/T sensor
+Upon contact between the robot end-effector and the wall (first figure, bottom sketch), the contact force sensed by the F/T sensor
 $$f_\mathrm{sensed}$$ becomes positive, but initially smaller than
 $$f_\mathrm{ref}$$ – assuming "soft" collision.
 Therefore, initially,